How Options Analysis Suite Compares to Tradytics

 - Published methodology is part of your research process, compliance documentation, or backtesting work where calculation logic needs to be reproducible.

-- You value chain-wide breadth metrics over individual-trade granularity for identifying flow patterns.
+- You value chain-wide daily-aggregate breadth metrics over individual-trade granularity for identifying activity patterns, knowing the breadth screener is not a substitute for trade-level flow.

 - A multi-leg strategy builder with payoff diagrams and per-leg Greeks across multiple models is part of how you compose trades.